-Effect: Population growth especially from retirees (baby boomers) is expected to have a limited driver for increased demand.
+Effect: EIL Population growth especially from retirees (baby boomers) is expected to be a limited driver for increased demand.
 Effect is captured in population growth effect above discussed above.

-Description: Urbanisation is a trend seen worldwide with rural people migrating into metropolitan areas and this trend has been seen in Southland also.
+Description: Urbanisation is a trend seen worldwide with rural people migrating into metropolitan areas and this trend has also been seen in Southland.
 Farming has been shedding jobs for some time as improved technology means fewer people are required per unit of production.
-This supports the above assumption that Southland's urban areas, particularly Invercargill is likely to see the vast majority of population growth if the population growth strategy is successful.
+This supports the above assumption that Southland's urban areas, particularly Invercargill is likely to see the vast majority of population.

 The number of people 65 years and older is projected to increase from about 15% to between 20% and 25% in 2026.
 The impact of farmers retiring to urban areas increases demand for townhouses in desirable locations.
 Building in new areas on the outskirts of Invercargill, outside of EIL's network area or demolishing older houses to replace with more efficiently heated homes may be common for these retirees.
-Some additional support for retail business in Invercargill may result but overall, this would have a minor impact on power demand and as this is not a new effect it is largely included in previous years trending.
+Some additional support for retail business in Invercargill may result but overall, this would have a minor impact on power demand.
+As this is not a new effect it is largely included in previous years trending.